Jo Williams provides some advice on the "things to do" and "things to avoid" to achieve a successful fitness plan.

 - Sleep provides you with the energy to focus on your exercise, so do not burn the candle at both ends.

 - Avoid setting goals that are anything short of unrealistic.
-If you are looking to lose weight, 1-2 pounds loss per week is the ideal target.
-Expecting to shed 10 pounds each and every week means you are setting yourself up for a great deal of disappointment.
+If you are looking to lose weight, 1-2 pounds lost per week is the ideal target.
+Expecting to shed 10 pounds every week means you are setting yourself up for a great deal of disappointment.

 - Do not make the mistake of comparing your successes or failures with those of your workout partner.
 Everyone is unique and so what works for a particular individual may not work for another.

-- Do not work out in a haphazard manner.
-Follow your written down schedule if you are to reap the benefits of the workout regime.
+- Do not work out haphazardly.
+Follow your schedule if you are to reap the benefits of the workout regime.